 \subsection{Complex relationships between network targeting and gene expression}

-In our previous analysis in yeast (Figure~\ref{fig4}C) we observed that edges in single-sample networks reflect strong information flow, which does not necessarily correspond to physical binding events.
-To explore this further, we investigated the relationship between gene targeting and expression in human networks.
+As with yeast, we investigated the relationship between gene targeting and expression in human networks.
 First, we averaged single-sample networks that represent the same individual, resulting in 65 ``person-specific'' regulatory networks.
 We then selected high-evidence regulatory interactions for each transcription factor (average edge-weight across all single-sample networks greater than zero), and directly compared the mean edge-weight for these interactions in each of the single-sample networks to the average expression of the targeted genes in the original expression samples.

-We consistently observe a non-linear relationship between targeting and expression, with the highest average edge weights occurring when target genes have either overall high or low expression levels (Figure~\ref{fig5}A); this is consistent with what we observed in our yeast analysis (Figure~\ref{fig4}C).
-Coloring by the transcription factor expression level in each sample reveals further patterns; some transcription factors appear to be acting primarily as activators (increased target gene expression upon increased TF expression and targeting) or as repressors (decreased target gene expression upon increased TF expression and targeting).
-However, the relationship between transcription factor and target genes is not always simple, indicating that other regulatory mechanisms, such as co-activators, post-translational modifiers, or epigenetic mechanisms, are likely playing an important role in mediating these regulatory events.
+We found nonlinear relationships between targeting and expression, with the highest average edge weights occurring when target genes have either high or low expression levels (Figure~\ref{fig5}A); this is consistent with what we observed in our yeast analysis (Figure~\ref{fig4}B).
+Coloring by the transcription factor expression level in each sample reveals additional patterns with some transcription factors primarily acting as activators (increased target gene expression upon increased TF expression and targeting) and others generally acting as repressors (decreased target gene expression upon increased TF expression and targeting).
+However, the relationship between a transcription factor and its target genes is not always simple, indicating that other regulatory mechanisms, such as co-activators, post-translational modifiers, or epigenetic mechanisms, are likely playing an important role in mediating these regulatory events.